anvitareddy6/Vistagram_App/README.md

    npm start
    ```

-   This will automatically install dependencies for both client and server, then start both the frontend (port 3001) and backend (port 5001) concurrently.
+   This will automatically install dependencies for both client and server, then start both the frontend (port 3000) and backend (port 5000) concurrently.
+Run it on [localhost:3000](http://localhost:3000/)

-3. **Seed the database (optional)**
+3. **Seed the database (Done by Defualt)**
    ```bash
    npm run seed
    ```